TimerHotel/Pathfinder/README.md

 ```

 ## Additional Features
-**You can also make a Character walk into a Position without Pathfinding by using:**
+**You can also make a Character move into a Position without Pathfinding by using:**
 ```lua
 Pathfinder:MoveInto(DesiredDestination) --Vector3 or CFrame
 ```